openfaas/docs/docs/openfaas-pro/postgres-events.md

 ## Installation

+There are two options for triggering functions from Postgres:

+1) Using logical replication and the Write Ahead Log (WAL) (explained here)
+2) Using LISTEN/NOTIFY and a series of table-level triggers (contact us for instructions)

 ### Configure your Postgresql database

 You can configure a cloud/managed Postgresql database or install Postgres locally, the following settings are required in `postgresql.conf`: